On $\overrightarrow{C_{n}}$-irregular oriented graphs: Abstract

 \section{Abstract}

 Let $F$ and $G$ be simple finite oriented graphs (without symmetric arcs).
 A graph $G$ is called $F$-irregular if any two distinct vertices in $G$ belong to a different number of subgraphs of $G$ isomorphic to $F$.
-In this paper, we investigate the problem of the existence of $\overrightarrow{C_n}$-irregular graphs, where $\overrightarrow{C_n}$ is an oriented circle of order $n$ (a strongly connected oriented graph that is formed from a simple undirected cycle $C_n$ on $n$ vertices by orienting each of its edges).
+In this paper, we investigate the problem of the existence of $\overrightarrow{C_n}$-irregular graphs, where $\overrightarrow{C_n}$ is an oriented cycle of order $n$ (a strongly connected oriented graph that is formed from a simple undirected cycle $C_n$ on $n$ vertices by orienting each of its edges).
 For every integer $n \ge 3$, we prove that there exists an infinite family of $\overrightarrow{C_n}$-irregular graphs.
-In addition, we show that the order of a non-trivial $\overrightarrow{C_3}$-irregular graph can be any integer not less than $10$ and nothing else.
-We also construct $\overrightarrow{C_4}$-irregular graphs of any order starting from $7$ and prove that there is no non-trivial $\overrightarrow{C_4}$-irregular graph of order less than $7$.\
+In addition, we show that the order of a non-trivial $\overrightarrow{C_3}$-irregular graph can be any integer not less than $10$ and no others.
+We also construct $\overrightarrow{C_4}$-irregular graphs of any order at least $7$ and prove that there are no non-trivial $\overrightarrow{C_4}$-irregular graphs of order less than $7$.

-\textbf{Keywords}: strong conjecture about $F$-irregular oriented graphs, oriented cycle on $n$ vertices $\big(\overrightarrow{C_n}\big)$, $\overrightarrow{C_n}$-degree of a vertex, $\overrightarrow{C_n}$-irregular graph. \\
+\textbf{Keywords}: strong conjecture about $F$-irregular oriented graphs, oriented cycle on $n$ vertices $\big(\overrightarrow{C_n}\big)$, $\overrightarrow{C_n}$-degree of a vertex, $\overrightarrow{C_n}$-irregular graph \